Frontend

 Route definition

-Section titled “Route definition”// src/routes/workspace/$workspaceId/changesets/index.tsximport { createFileRoute } from "@tanstack/react-router";import { changeSetsQueryOptions } from "@/lib/queries/change-sets";
+Section titled “Route definition”// src/routes/orgs/$orgId/domains/$domainId/decisions/index.tsximport { createFileRoute } from "@tanstack/react-router";import { decisionsQueryOptions } from "@/lib/queries/decisions";

-function ChangeSetsPage() { const { workspaceId } = Route.useParams(); // ... render}Loaders prime the TanStack Query cache so the route renders without a loading flash on
+function DecisionsPage() { const { orgId, domainId } = Route.useParams(); // ... render}Loaders prime the TanStack Query cache so the route renders without a loading flash on

 first paint.
 Components read the same data via useQuery and stay live across refetches.